 The Federally Administered Tribal Areas (FATA) was a place where the Pakistani government has been reluctant to exercise its full control.
 Constitutionally FATA was governed by the governor of Khyber Pakhtunkhwa province on behalf of the President of Pakistan who on its behalf appointed seven agents, one for each agency.
 Though it used to hold elections for the National Assembly and Senate, it was governed by the Frontier Crimes Regulation of 1901.
 Successive Pakistani Governments had left the inhospitable region to its own.
 There had seldom been any presence of the Pakistani Army in the area.
 This region soon turned out to be a perfect place for terrorists to prosper.
 In 2018, FATA was formally merged with Khyber Pakhtunkhwa through a constitutional amendment.

-NA led by Fahim had moved six thousand soldiers in Kabul soon after the Taliban fled severely annoying the Pakistanis.
+NA led by Fahim had moved six thousand soldiers to Kabul soon after the Taliban fled severely annoying the Pakistanis.
 Musharraf was furious with the Americans and accused them of betrayal.
 As soon as the NA got hold of Kabul, many Taliban surrendered.
 They were taken to Qala-i-Jangi, Dostum’s castle near Mazar-i-Sharif.
 The Afghan warlord, who had old scores to settle with the Taliban, mercilessly killed thousands of Taliban foot soldiers.
 He was known for such tendencies, but on this occasion, he did it on the payroll of the CIA.
 This episode didn’t go well with the Pashtun population.
 Many such human rights violations were committed on the part of NA.

 In 2002, Pakistanis went to poll two times- one for a referendum to let Musharraf continue his rule and the second for provincial elections.
 Both elections were rigged.
 In Northwest Frontier Province, a conservative religious coalition called Muttahida Majlis-e Amal (MMA)came to power.
 MMA was soft on the Taliban and its main leader Maulana Fazlur Rehman had even played a crucial role in establishing the Taliban in 1994.
 This was a disaster for the anti-Taliban regime in Kabul.
 Considering the ethnicity of the Taliban and MMA’s government it was further disastrous.
 MMA soon started implementing Taliban-like policies in NWFP like banning alcohol and music mandating hijab and implementing Sharia law.
 It was during the MMA regime when Mullah Fazlullah- the future leader of Tehreek-e Taliban Pakistan(TTP) started his famous Mullah Radio.
 Several MMA mullahs had fought with the Taliban in the 1990s.
 Maulana Fazilullah, a minister in the Balochistan government, had fought along with Mullah Omar in Kandahar in 1994.

 More importantly, MMA formed a coalition government in Balochistan.
 Balochistan was the place where most of the Taliban’s top leaders had obtained religious education.
 Now after the Taliban was toppled in Afghanistan, they were back.
 Yousuf Pashtun, who served as governor of Kandahar, listed the Taliban training camps in Balochistan: in Dalbadin, Chagai, Qila Saifullah, Kuchlak, Loralai and two camps just outside Quetta.
 Quetta, the capital of the province, was eventually turned into mini Kandahar.
 People with Black Turbans were ubiquitous in the suburbs of the city.
 Taliban leaders had set up a separate council to direct the militants who had begun to attack the Afghan and US forces in Afghanistan.
 The ‘Quetta Shura’, as it was called by journalists, was led by top Taliban commanders including Mullah Abdul Ghani Baradar who was residing in Pakistan.
 The primary purpose of Quetta Shura was to manage the renewed insurgency in Afghanistan.
 All this was happening under the tacit approval of Musharraf and ISI.
-By 2004 the NATO intelligence officers had confirmed reports of ISI running training camps for Taliban recruits north of Quetta with arms and funds arriving from gulf countries.
-In 2003 and 2004, the American soldiers watched through drones as Pakistan army trucks delivered Taliban fighters to the border at night to infiltrate Afghanistan and then recovered them on their return.
-Pakistani border soldiers gave the infiltrators covering fire.
-JUI had virtually handed over Pashtunabad, a large suburb of Quetta, to the Afghan Taliban.
-In villages near Quetta, there were more than 50 JUI-run madrassas that were part of a well-organized cycle in which young militants were trained for several weeks and in summer months were sent across the border while in winter were housed in the same madrassas.

 Quetta Shura within a decade had reached the point where it used to “run the show.”
 From managing neighbourhood security to investing in hospitals where militants returning from Afghanistan are treated and in real estate as far as Karachi, it has become the face of destabilization in Pakistan.
 It is from here in 2003 that where planning of insurgent attacks on southern Afghanistan began.
 The insurgency began in Zabul province in the south and Paktika province in the southeast.
 The insurgency was expanded to Uruzgan and Kandahar in 2004 and to Helmand in 2005.
-Quetta Shura also started appointing shadow governments of the provinces that were being attacked and captured by militants.
-Shadow governments helped to better coordinate with militants fighting on the ground to recruit more people from across the border and to establish a centralized structure to communicate with other Taliban leaders in the region.
-By 2005 11 shadow governments had been appointed by Quetta Shura in the provinces where Taliban attack was under way.

-Another place that became the hub of Taliban and Al Qaida was FATA.
-Just as the Taliban was being bombed, al Qaeda and a few Taliban militants were crossing the border to enter FATA.
-Initially, parts of South Waziristan became de facto bases for the regrouping of al-Qaida.
-They were also used as training camps for attacks across the border.
-By May 2003, some 5000 militants were operating in these camps.
-The Interior Ministry of Pakistan had been told by the ISI to ignore them.
-America started to slowly build up some pressure regarding these camps.
 Later Musharraf moved some troops in there but the lack of seriousness on the part of Pakistan was conspicuous.
 Pakistan was very confident since the very beginning that what the CIA wanted was ‘Al Qaeda not Taliban’….
 ‘Arabs not Afghans’.
 The ISI was clearly distinguishing while catching the terrorists in south and later north Waziristan.
 They were arresting Arabs and letting Afghans operate freely.
 It was only when Musharraf was himself attacked multiple times that Pakistanis realised the seriousness of the situation.
 In December 2003, there were two attacks on Musharraf’s convoy in a week.
 The perpetrators of the second attack had received explosives from al Qaeda training camps in south Waziristan.

-In response, the Pakistani army launched the Kalusha operation near Wana in South Waziristan in March 2004.
-The army suffered a setback when it was confronted by nearly 3000 militants – some 500 of them foreigners, the rest 2500 local- in Wana.
-The Pakistani forces were finding it difficult to operate in an area where it hadn’t been in its entire history.
-Hence Musharraf started a detrimental trend- signing peace deals with militants of Waziristan.
-Three years back to back three deals were concluded.
 In 2004, after the debacle of Wana, the Shakai Agreement was signed by Pakistan and the charismatic militant Nek Mohammed.
 The next year another agreement, the Saragoha Agreement, was inked between Pakistan and militant Baitullah Mehsud- who would later become the first emir of TTP.
 In 2006 when militancy had spread to North Waziristan, the Miranshah Agreement was signed.
 All three agreements had the same secret stipulation- to end terrorist activities in Pakistan in return for continuing the training camps.
 In other words, Pakistan had no problem with the militants operating on their soil as long as they targeted only US and Afghan forces.
 First SOF celebrated the deal but soon realized that they were being backstabbed once again.